81reap/311-Agent/README.md

 ## 📊 Data & Model Training

-*TODO: This section will be updated with details about the dataset and the Python notebooks used for model evaluation and potential fine-tuning.
-It will include instructions on how to set up the environment and run the notebooks.*
+This project includes a `dataset/` directory and `notebooks/` for data management and AI model training/fine-tuning.

+*   **Dataset (`dataset/`)**: This directory contains sample datasets, currently in `.xlsx` format, representing various 311 complaint categories.
+These datasets are intended for use in training and evaluating the multi-modal vision model.
+Examples include "NO STANDING-BUS LANE_image.xlsx", "Overflowing Trash Bins.xlsx", "SIDEWORK ISSUE.xlsx", and "mice.xlsx".
+*   **Notebooks (`notebooks/`)**: The `finetuning.ipynb` Jupyter notebook demonstrates the process of fine-tuning the `Moondream2` multi-modal vision model using data from platforms like Roboflow.
+It showcases the setup of the training environment, data loading from COCO segmentation format, dataset preparation, and the initial steps for model configuration and training using the Hugging Face `transformers` library.
+This notebook aims to adapt `Moondream2` to better recognize and categorize specific 311-related visual issues.

+To set up the environment and run the notebooks, navigate to the `notebooks` directory and follow the instructions within `finetuning.ipynb` (e.g., installing dependencies like `torch`, `transformers`, `roboflow`, etc.).
+The notebook also demonstrates integration with Google Colab secrets for Roboflow API keys.

 ## 🔮 Future Improvements